PIH/mirebalais-smoke-tests/README.md

 ## Chromedriver

 Chromedriver is bundled with this repo in `/src/test/resources/chromedriver`.
-It is presently at version 2.37.
+It is presently at version 81.
-You must have a [compatible version](http://chromedriver.storage.googleapis.com/2.37/notes.txt) of Chrome installed.
+You should use a version of Chrome with the matching version number.

 To check your Chrome version in Linux, execute `google-chrome --version`.
 To upgrade Chrome on Ubuntu (including on the [Bamboo server](https://bamboo.pih-emr.org/allPlans.action))